kjohn166/sha-256/README.md

 # SHA-256
 ## Description
-an implementation of the SHA-256 hashing algorithm in the rust programming language. <br/>
+an implementation of the SHA-256 hashing algorithm in the rust programming language with a simple graphical interface made with the Macroquad api<br/>

 ## Installation/Usage
 > Dependencies: Rust toolchain (cargo), Macroquad API <br/>